 Once the basics of potty training have been mastered, a dog can be taught how to indicate their need to eliminate by ringing a bell that hangs on the door or rests on the floor.
-Before you start training the “Ring the Potty Bell” behavior make sure that potty training is well on track so this doesn’t cause any confusion.
-Also make sure that the bell is only paired for potty trips and not for going outside to play or going on walks.
-Otherwise you may inadvertently teach your dog to ring the bell for attention or to demand play.
+Before you start training the “Ring the Potty Bell” behaviour make sure that potty training is well on track so this doesn’t cause any confusion.
+Also, make sure that the bell is only paired for potty trips and not for going outside to play or going on walks.
+Otherwise, you may inadvertently teach your dog to ring the bell for attention or to demand play.

 Let’s Get Started